-- 5.1 Directorship business and professional directorship of the Institute is held by Bob Cooke, simultaneously as both Managing Director and Director of Trainings.
-Also, there are six other directors who complete the Board of Directors within the MIP organisational structure. - 5.2 Qualified Member individuals who have gone through the MIP accreditation process and are registered with UKCP. - 5.3 Graduate Members trainees who have successfully completed their four years training and graduated from MIP. - 5.4 Trainee Members trainees who are on the four year psychotherapy training course, who have passed their clinical competencies and are in supervision whilst practising. - 5.5 Student Members are at the beginning of their training and have not passed their clinical competency assessment. - 5.6 All members, whether directors, qualified members, graduate members, trainee members or student members, have equal voting rights.
+- 5.1 Directorship business and professional directorship of the Institute is held by Bob Cooke simultaneously as both Managing Director and Director of Trainings also, there are six other directors who complete the Board of Directors within the MIP organisational structure. - 5.2 Qualified Members individuals who have gone through the MIP accreditation process and are registered with either the UKCP, EAIP or EATA. - 5.3 Graduate Members trainees who have successfully completed their four years training and graduated from the Manchester Institute for Psychotherapy. - 5.4 Trainee Members trainees who are presently on the two or four year psychotherapy training courses which are held at MIP, who have passed their clinical competencies and are in supervision as they see clients. - 5.5 Student Members are at the beginning of their training and have not passed their clinical competency assessment. - 5.6 All members, whether directors, qualified members, graduate members, trainee members or student members, have equal voting rights.